patcon/can-ereg-api/README.md

     export ANTICAPTCHA_API_KEY=<my-api-key>

-For now scraper can be run directly, or via queued celery task:
+For now scraper can be run directly, via queued celery task, or in full as an API:

 ### Direct Scrape